petr-permyakov/django-helm-chart/README.md

 A generic Django (plus Celery) Helm chart.

+Contributions are welcome as merge requests.
+Please only open issues that you'd like to implement yourself or fund.
+Do not open support or feature requests.
+This chart is **not** intended to cover every use case with Django and Helm.
+It's a personal project that you are welcome to view and fork.
+Breaking changes to your workflow may happen at any time and without warning.

 # Preparing your Django app

 This chart supports a web plus optional celery and beat deployments.
 Be prepared to extend it as necessary.